 Building trust with your team members

 Above all, you are now responsible for the work of your team.
-So for the first 100 days (and also afterwards) it should be your top priority to earn trust, build loyalty and stimulate team and individual performance.
+So for the first 100 days (and also afterward) it should be your top priority to earn trust, build loyalty and stimulate team and individual performance.
 Building clear communication rules at the beginning and strengthening this framework will improve your status and provide your team members with the confidence to move forward in their work.
 It’s also important to establish a reciprocal means of communication.
 Giving feedback, setting goals, and exchanging ideas will get things moving forward and strengthen your team.
 Focus on inspiring cooperation between team members in order to achieve better results.

 Be a strong communicator

 Establishing effective relationships is one of your critical success factors in this early period.
-So don’t focus solely on communicating with your team; communicate with people in all levels of the organisation.
+So don’t focus solely on communicating with your team; communicate with people in all levels of the organization.
 Get to know everyone directly and indirectly involved within your business unit.
 Introduce yourself to other managers and listen to their advice.
-This extra step will make it easier for you to convey your team’s needs and will also allow your team to communicate more effectively inside your organisation.
+This extra step will make it easier for you to convey your team’s needs and will also allow your team to communicate more effectively inside your organization.

 What might help you to move forward in a structured way, and avoid getting tangled up in all the different aspects of your new position, is to consciously divide those 100 days into three phases.
 This will help you to work on “people,” “strategy” and “results” – your trio for success.